 This also has the advantage of leaving both hands on the controls therefore it can be considered safer than a wave.

-There are some suggestions that the nod originates from medieval knights, whom if approached by another knight bearing the same coat of arms, both Knights would nod to acknowledge to each other.
-Although some suggest it is just an extension of the wave but adapted in countries that ride on the left.
+There is another suggestion that the nod originates from medieval knights, whom if approached by another knight bearing the same coat of arms, both Knights would nod to acknowledge to each other.
+Although many suggest the nod is just an extension of the wave but adapted in countries that ride on the left.